 Implementing AI in healthcare isn't without challenges:

-Human Oversight: While AI can assist, human judgment is still crucial in healthcare.
+- Human Oversight: While AI can assist, human judgement is still crucial in healthcare

 The Future of AI in Healthcare